google/etils/docs/api-design.md

 *   Manual GitHub release automated with `etils-actions/pypi-auto-publish` [https://github.com/marketplace/actions/pypi-github-auto-release](https://github.com/marketplace/actions/pypi-github-auto-release)

-One limitation is that too much “magic” abstractions can hurt new users to understand the code.
+One limitation is that too many “magic” abstractions can hurt new users to understand the code.
 For uncommon operations, it is sometimes best to be more verbose / explicit.